-Table 1: Performance System Settings

-There could be some variation in performance with other systems based on system settings.

-Table 2: Performance System Settings
+Table 2: Performance System Settings for Intel Setup

-There could be some variation in performance with other systems based on system settings.
+There could be some variation in performance with other Intel setups based on system settings.

 Following are the additional DPDK Performance tuning settings that could be used.

 PCIe MRRS

 Performance System Settings listed in Table 1 uses PCIe MRRS (Max Read Request) of 512, with which all performance data has been collected.
 However, depending on the system in use (motherboard, PCIe root ports and its capability, etc.), system specific tuning might be needed.
 For example, if line-rate is not observed for packet size 4K on a system then, PCIe MRRS could be tuned to 2048.